 - Be Patient – Things take time to grow.
 Stay patient and remain consistent.

 There you have it.
 A full social media guide, all in one place!
-This should give you all you need to get started on your DIY Social Media journey.
-However, if you are considering bringing in the specialists, our rates start at R1500 per month!
+This should give you all you need to get started on your DIY social media journey.
+However, if you are considering bringing in the specialists, book an appointment with us and let’s chat!